See where BRYTER is having an impact on the emerging technologies in Gartner’s latest Hype Cycle for Legal and Compliance.

 Subject Rights Requests: Growing privacy laws will drive huge growth in people filing SRRs, an easily automated task to reduce the workload on lawyers, while speeding up the process.

-Legal Chatbots: Legal chatbots might be slower in adoption than consumer/marketing bots.
+Legal Chatbots: chatbots for business might be slower in adoption than consumer/marketing bots.
 However, they are making an impact as legal businesses need to triage rising numbers of inquiries and directing them to other automated processes.

-Third-Party Risk Management: Risk management is a growing part of doing business with any entity and a risk management software can help fill out the standard forms and provide common provisions.
+Third-Party Risk Management: Risk management is a growing part of doing business with any entity and a data privacy automation software can help fill out the standard forms and provide common provisions.

 Data Breach Response: Data breaches are increasingly common and need to be dealt with at both a legal, IT and PR level.
 Legal response mechanisms can help a client prepare their actions and ensure compliance with breach regulations.

 Consent and Preference Management: Identifying a need for consent and tracking user data privacy preferences is a growing legal requirement across most consumer/business communications.
 Ensuring consent is given, while allowing users to revoke their consent and maintain records is a task suited to automated rules processing.

 Legal and Compliance Analytics: The business compliance role continues to expand at a hectic rate for practitioners.
 Distributing compliance knowledge and ensuring compliance through automated tools help these departments stay on top of fast-arriving legislation.